wheresaddie/girlsvsgit/README.md

 Also background, font and style sheets are changed to be more 'radically' female friendly- this mean obnxiously pink and frilly

-the origional idea of this plugin was birthed by @kylemcdonald on the @fatlab listerserve. big props to @gleuch for assistance getting my jquery into the form of an add-on.
+the origional idea of this plugin was birthed by @kylemcdonald on the @fatlab listerserve.

 wish list:

 * working safari and chrome extensions
-* new gravatars will be seeded to user id
+* new gravatars will be seeded to user id on git so they dont loop
 * gravatars and usernames will be pulled from females twitter accounts via twitter api
-* embeded 'girly' fonts
+* embeded 'girly' fonts and style sheet colors changed
-* extended to other tech sites such as slashdot usernames/stackoverflow etc..
+* extended to other tech sites such as slashdot usernames/stackoverflow etc..pirate bay etc..